- Fee assured

 - Trauma focused CBT

 Steve Clifford is a psychotherapist who specialises in Cognitive-Behavioural Therapy CBT.
-With over thirty years experience of helping people with emotional and mental health related problems, he is proud to be part of the clinical team at the Sussex Spire hospital, Hastings.
+He has over thirty years' experience of helping people with emotional and mental health related problems.

 Since graduating as a psychotherapist at the university of Surrey in 2000 he has built up a successful private practice helping people of all ages to overcome their difficulties using CBT.